Envirometrix/PredictiveSoilMapping/01-Introduction.md

 information for an area of interest usually to address a specific question or questions of interest i.e. production of soil maps and soil geographical databases.
-Although soil surveyors are usually not *per se* responsible for usage of soil information, how soil survey information is used is increasingly important.
+Although soil surveyors are usually not *per se* responsible for final use of soil information, how soil survey information is used is increasingly important.

 In statistical terms, the main objective of soil mapping is to describe